When “Near Me” Isn’t Enough: SEO for Last-Minute Bookings in Nashville’s Experience Economy

 Your structure must mirror what’s winning now.

-Current winning formats: List-based featured snippets, FAQ rich results, video carousel, Google Map Pack with “Book” buttons, local pack with reviews and photos.
+List-based featured snippets, FAQ rich results, video carousels, Google Map Pack with “Book” buttons, and local packs rich with reviews and photos.

-Include FAQPage, Breadcrumb, VideoObject schema.
+Include FAQPage, BreadcrumbList, and VideoObject schema.
 Use numerical H2s with bold summary boxes.
 Run monthly SERP snapshots for trend tracking.
-A/B test different schema markup combinations.
+A/B test schema combinations.
 Monitor competitor SERP features and adapt quickly.

 Structure content to answer specific questions for featured snippets.
 Use “How to,” “What is,” and “Best” formats.
 Include numbered lists and bullet points where appropriate.